rev 8/20Get printable version(.pdf)

 To Add A Signature To Your Photographs

 This technique may be best for preserving texture or any variability in color intensity due to differing pen pressure, paper texture, or other differences.
-You can use it to add your signature to one of your pictures, or any other document you can drag into Photoshop (most likely as a PDF (Portable Document Format) file).
+You can use it to add your signature to one of your pictures, or any other document you can drag into Photoshop.
+Although the keystrokes will probably be different, this technique should work with any other editing software that uses layers.

 Create A Signature File